magicdude4eva/port25-bouncehandler/README.md

-jobId | bounceRecord[8] | job ID for the message, if any dsnStatus | bounceRecord[9] | DSN status for the recipient to which it refers dsnMta | bounceRecord[10] | DSN remote MTA for the recipient to which it refers
+jobId | bounceRecord[8] | job ID for the message, if any dsnStatus | bounceRecord[9] | DSN status for the recipient to which it refers dsnMta | bounceRecord[10] | DSN remote MTA for the recipient to which it refers dsnDiag | bounceRecord[11] | DSN diagnostic string for the recpient to which it refers

 You can then run the bounce-processing manually:
 ```